opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/sourcing_data.rst

 .. admonition:: Note
    :class: note

-   These connections with the platform allow the automation of data update, by scheduling or pushing real-time data (see :doc:`Keeping data up to date</publishing_data/03_scheduling_updates/scheduling_updates>`).
+   These connections with the platform allow the automation of data update by scheduling or pushing real-time data (see :doc:`Keeping data up to date</publishing_data/03_scheduling_updates/scheduling_updates>`).

 Connecting to a remote server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~